amuhebwa/amuhebwa.github.io/index.md

 ### About Me
 ---
 I am a 5th Ph.D student in Electrical and Computer Engineering at the **University of Massachusetts Amherst** where I am a member of STIMA Lab and honored to be advised by Prof. Jay Taneja.<br>

 I am a [UN-IPCC](https://www.ipcc.ch/) scholar, an [e-GUIDE](https://eguide.io/) fellow and part of [DAWG](https://swot.jpl.nasa.gov/documents/4050/) - a consortium of scientists building both physics-based and machine learning algorithms for the upcoming NASA SWOT Mission. <br>

 Previously, I completed my masters degree in Electrical and Computer Engineering from **Carnegie Mellon University**, and a bachelors degree in Computer Engineering from **Makerere University**.<br>

-### Experience
----
-In my previous life, I was water transmission line inspector, a Software Engineer, a Fullstack Engineer, an ML engineer, and Teaching Assistant.
-If you'd like to know more about my background and education, check out my [LinkedIn profile](https://www.linkedin.com/in/amuhebwa/) or [CV](https://github.com/amuhebwa/CV/blob/main/amuhebwa_CV_2022.pdf).<br>

 ### Research Interests
 ---